-We have audited the accompanying financial statements of KRI - KRI MILK INDUSTRY S.A. (the Company), which comprise the statement of financial position as at 31 December 2017, and the statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of KRI-KRI MILK INDUSTRY S.A. (the Company), which comprise the statement of financial position as at 31 December 2018, the statements of comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of KRI - KRI MILK INDUSTRY S.A. as at 31 December 2017, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of KRI-KRI MILK INDUSTRY S.A. as at 31 December 2018, its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.